Dikshuy/dual-boot-Mac-Windows/README.md

    - Uncheck "Turn on fast startup," and save.

 2. **Disable Secure Boot (if needed)**:
-   - Restart your computer and enter the BIOS/UEFI settings (usually by pressing a key like `F2`, `F12`, `DEL`, or `ESC` during startup).
+   - Restart your computer and enter the BIOS/UEFI settings (usually by pressing `F2`, `F12`, `F10`, or `ESC` during startup).
    - Look for "Secure Boot" in the settings and disable it.
 Save and exit.

 3. **Create Free Space for Linux**:
+   - Log in to your Windows machine command prompt with an administrative account.
-   - Right-click on the Start button, select "Disk Management."
+   - Right-click the Start Menu and open "Disk Management" by typing `diskmgmt.msc` in the search bar.
-   - Right-click a partition (usually your C: drive), select "Shrink Volume."
+   - Right-click a partition (usually your C: drive) and select "Shrink Volume."
+   - Enter the amount of space to shrink (at least 60,000 MB recommended) and click "Shrink."
-   - Allocate at least 50 GB for Linux.
-Leave the space **unallocated** (don’t format it).
+   - Leave the new unallocated space as it is.

 ---